-Of course, more capacity also means spending more money.
+Of course, more capacity also means a more expensive drive.

-The rule of thumb I like to use is this: get an external drive that is at least three times as large as the amount of data you expect to back up.
+The rule of thumb I use is this: get an external drive at least three times as large as the amount of data you expect to back up.

-For example, one of my Windows 8 machines has a roughly 100GB (gigabyte) drive, of which around 65GB are used:
+For example, my primary Windows machine has a roughly 922GB (gigabyte) drive, of which around 478GB are used.

-Thus I would recommend a drive with at least three times 65GB, or around 200GB, capacity.
-That would be enough to hold two complete and compressed full-image backups, along with overhead information such as recovery partitions, and a healthy collection of incremental backups as well.
+For that machine, I would purchase a hard drive with a capacity of at least three times 478GB, or around 1.5TB (1434GB, rounded up).
+That would be enough to hold two complete and compressed full-image backups, along with overhead information (such as recovery partitions) and a healthy collection of incremental backups as well.

-In most cases, the good news here is that your back-up requirements — even after tripling my recommendation — will likely be smaller than the average external hard-drive size currently available.
+The good news here is that in most cases, your backup requirements — even after tripling my recommendation — will likely be smaller than the average external hard drive currently available.

 External drive technology

-There are, naturally, several different types of external drives.
-Connection methods and even power options vary.
+There are several different types of external drives.
+Connection methods, and even power options, vary.
 Some choices are easy; some depend at least a little on your personal setup.

-There’s simply no reason not to ensure that your new external drive comes with a USB3 interface, even if your computer doesn’t support it.
+There’s simply no reason not to ensure your new drive comes with a USB3 interface, even if your computer doesn’t support it.

-If your computer does support USB3, then backups will be faster – potentially much faster – than the previous USB2 standard.
-If your computer doesn’t support USB3, that’s okay; USB3 is backwards compatible, and will simply operate at the slower USB2 speed.
+If your computer does support USB3 (usually indicated by the plastic in the USB connector being blue), backups will be faster.
+If your computer doesn’t support USB3, that’s okay; it’s backwards compatible, and will operate at the slower USB2 speed.

-Some day, when you get a new computer that will, in all likelihood, have a USB3 interface, you’ll have your external drive all ready to take advantage of it.
+Someday, when you get a new computer, it will likely have a USB3 interface, and you’ll have an external drive ready to take advantage of it.

-In my opinion, SSDs, or Solid State Disks (which use high-quality flash memory instead of rotating magnetic platters), aren’t really worth the money for back-up purposes.
-I say this for two reasons, and probably not the reason you expect:
+In my opinion, SSDs, or Solid State Disks (which use high-quality flash memory instead of rotating magnetic platters), aren’t appropriate for backup purposes.
+I have two reasons.

-- Expense: even though they are coming down in price, SSDs are more expensive than traditional hard disks.
+- Expense: though prices are coming down, SSDs are still more expensive than traditional hard disks of the same size.

-- Longevity: the lifespan of magnetic media is pretty well understood.
-Once written, it stays written for a long time, and even in the worst circumstances, data can typically be recovered from it (albeit at a price, depending on many factors).
-I’m just not comfortable with SSDs for really long-term storage yet.
+- Longevity: the lifespan of magnetic media is well understood.
+Once written, it stays written for a long time.
+Even in the worst circumstances, data can typically be recovered.
+The same can’t be said for SSDs.

-What I didn’t mention was ‘wearing out’.
-Flash memory does wear out the more you write to it, but SSDs have a longer useable lifespan than their cheaper thumb-drive counterparts, and backups actually don’t write as much to the drive as you might think.
-Yes, they write a copy of everything (or everything that’s changed) each time you back up, but that’s nothing compared to the constant use that SSDs are under – and are designed to handle – as the primary disk drive of a computer.
+What I didn’t mention was wearing out.
+Flash memory does wear out the more you write to it, but SSDs have a longer useable lifespan than their cheaper thumb-drive counterparts, and backups don’t write as much to the drive as you might think.
+Yes, they write a copy of everything (or everything that’s changed) each time you back up, but that’s nothing compared to the constant use SSDs withstand — and are designed to handle — when used as the primary disk drive of a computer.

-All that being said, there’s nothing really wrong with using an SSD as a backup drive, as long as it is a true HD-replacement quality drive, and not a cheap thumbdrive.
-I just wouldn’t recommend spending the money on it.
+There’s nothing inherently wrong with using an SSD as a backup drive, as long as it is a true HD-replacement quality drive, not a cheap thumb drive.
+I just wouldn’t recommend it.

 There are two approaches to powering an external drive.